cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/parameters.md

 ### `auto_connect`

 If switch has been turned off by user, the client will automatically turn itself back on after the specified number of minutes.
 We recommend keeping this set to a very low value &mdash; usually just enough time for a user to log in to hotel or airport WiFi.
-If any value is specified for `auto_connect` the default state the app will always be Connected (ex. after reboot, after initial install, etc.)
+If any value is specified for `auto_connect` the default state of the WARP client will always be Connected (for example, after the initial install or a reboot).